Self-host Expense Tracker and set up the monthly workflow.

 Why add accounts early

-Connecting recurring transactions to accounts
+Connect recurring transactions to the accounts they affect

 How to think about it